Convergence of the extended Kalman filter with small and state-dependent noise: Introduction

-This model is quite similar to the model in \citet{picard1991efficiency}.
+This model is quite similar to the model in \cite{picard1991efficiency}.
 However, we address a more general setting by allowing the diffusion coefficient of the observation process to be non-constant and state-dependent.
 For such a model, when the quadratic variation of the observation process is informative and can be computed in practice, it can be possible to reconstruct the signal under some injectivity conditions.
-This reconstruction is often not possible as in the context of epidemic models for which injectivity conditions are not fulfilled.
-It is therefore important to know whether the extended Kalman filter is efficient for such filtering problems.
+However, this reconstruction is often not possible, as in the case of epidemic models, see Section~\ref{sec:epidemic_example}, for which the injectivity conditions are not fulfilled.
+It therefore remains an open question, which we investigate in this paper, whether the results of \cite{picard1991efficiency} on the efficiency of the extended Kalman filter can be transferred to the generalized setting in \eqref{FiltPb}.

-\paragraph{Literature review} Many papers in the literature have been devoted to this type of filtering problem for which the diffusion coefficient of the observation is state-dependent.
-For instance, \citet{mclane1969optimal} have proposed an optimal linear filter by restricting the filter structure to the linear class with respect to the observation. \citet{takeuchi1981least, takeuchi1985least} have provided a more accurate approximation for the least-square optimal estimate as well as the convergence property of that estimate.
-More recently, \citet{joannides1995nonlinear, joannides1997nonlinear} have considered nonlinear filtering with perfect observation and noninformative quadratic variation, which helps design robust and efficient algorithms in the case of filtering with small observation noise.
-Moreover, the case of state-dependent and small noise for Markovian diffusion has been investigated by \citet{picard1993estimation} and he suggested a stochastic algorithm for the approximation of the optimal estimate.
+\paragraph{Literature review} Filtering problems with state-dependent diffusion coefficients in the SDE of the observation process are for instance studied in \cite{mclane1969optimal}.
+The author proposed an optimal linear filter by restricting the filter structure to the linear class with respect to the observation.
+Further references are \cite{takeuchi1981least, takeuchi1985least}, which provided a more accurate approximation for the least-square optimal estimate as well as the convergence property of that estimate.
+More recently, \cite{joannides1995nonlinear, joannides1997nonlinear} have considered nonlinear filtering with perfect observation and noninformative quadratic variation, which helps design robust and efficient algorithms in the case of filtering with small observation noise.
+As mentioned above, the case of state-dependent and small noise for Markovian diffusion has been investigated by \cite{picard1993estimation} and he suggested a stochastic algorithm for the approximation of the optimal estimate.